industrial-edge/Performance-Insight-OEE-Dashboard/README.md

 ## Simulation of OEE data

 This chapter is optional.
-If needed, you can simulate all necessary OEE parameters via the app Flow Creator:
+If needed, you can simulate all necessary OEE parameters via the app Flow Creator.
+You can find detailled information in the [Simulate OEE data](/docs/Simulation.md) documentation:

 - [Setup Flow Creator](/docs/Simulation.md#setup-flow-creator)
 - [Configure IIH Essentials](/docs/Simulation.md#configure-iih-essentials)